tc39/proposal-type-annotations/README.md

 ### Declarations

-`.d.ts` and `libdef` files no use in JavaScript, and while the type checkers can test them, they are ignored by JavaScript.
+`.d.ts` and `libdef` files have no use in JavaScript, and while the type checkers can test them, they are ignored by JavaScript.
 However, it is valid to use these declarations inline in a JavaScript file, as is sometimes useful: `declare` can be followed by a function or class declaration, similar to [declarations in TypeScript](https://www.typescriptlang.org/docs/handbook/declaration-files/by-example.html).